siscia/open-source/readme.md

 Outdated documentation is a waste of time for everybody.

-**Takeaway:** Be sure that is very clear at what version of the project a documentation page is refering, consider eliminate documentation that is refering to a deprecate version.
+**Takeaway:** Be sure that is very clear at what version of the project a documentation page is referring, consider eliminate documentation that is referring to a deprecate version.

 ### Information Overload